 A non chlorine oxidizer or 'shock'.
 It is acidic and will cause lower pH and TA.
 It adds sulfates to the water.
 Will not break down CC but helps prevent it from forming when used on a regular basis.
 It will interfere with TC and CC tests unless special reagents are used in testing since it WILL test as CC!
 A good choice to use in indoor pools that are not exposed to sunlight but really has no advantage in an outdoor pool.
 It is only an oxidizer and NOT a sanitizer and should not be used as such.

 Material Safety Data Sheet

 This is an information sheet that all manufacturers of pool chemicals must provide by law if there are any hazardous chemicals in a product.
-They are only required to list the hazardous ones and can say it's a proprietary mixture and a general description and not list the actual ingredients if they choose.
+Often the MSDS contains a list of the active ingredients.
+However, they are only required to list the hazardous ones and can say it's a proprietary mixture and give a general description and not list the actual ingredients if they choose.